Diyi2020/Diyi2020.github.io/_pages/about.md

 1 Seminar for Quantum Many Body Theory in TBG

-2 Seminar for Quantum Error Correction
+2 Seminar for Quantum Error Correction and Control

 __Will Apply for postdoc in Fall 2024__